ioBroker/ioBroker.js-controller/docs/de/adapterref/iobroker.iqontrol/README.md

 * (Sebastian Bormann) Compatibility enhancements for repeat function of Media-Player.
 * (Sebastian Bormann) Made value-list and target-value-list sortable.
 * (Sebastian Bormann) Made sortable lists only draggable in y-axis.
-* (Sebastian Bormann) Add option to enter own value for value-lists.
+* (Sebastian Bormann) Added option to enter own value for value-lists.
-* (Sebastian Bormann) Addes PLAY_EVERYWHERE to Media-Player.
+* (Sebastian Bormann) Added PLAY_EVERYWHERE to Media-Player.

 ### 1.1.1 (2020-06-16)
 * (Sebastian Bormann) Some fixes, styling and enhancements for Media-Player.